Regulations and Conditions for Use of Facilities

 In the event that the premises are being misused, the Principal or Outreach Coordinator, after endeavoring to gain the cooperation of the group, reserve the right to terminate all present and future arrangements.

-Any physical injuries occurring during your event must be reported immediately to the DSB1 employee on site, and to the Rental Office by the next business day, using the incident report page of this website.
+Any physical injuries occurring during your event must be reported immediately to the DSB1 employee on site, and to the Outreach Coordinator by the next business day, using the incident report page of this website.

 The applicant will protect, indemnify and save harmless the District School Board Ontario North East, its servants or agents, from all claims for damages that may arise out of the use of buildings or equipment by the applicant.
 The lessee will assume responsibility for damage, infringements or royalty rights, charges of slander, sedition and subversion which may occur as a result of public performances or speeches.